 - disclose all relationships which may affect the firm’s independence and the objectivity of the audit partner and staff

 - disclose the safeguards and steps taken by the auditor in order to ensure its independence and objectivity

 - confirm in writing to the Audit Committee that in its judgement, it is independent within the meaning of the relevant regulations and professional requirements

 - disclose any gifts or hospitality which have been provided or exchanged between the Company and the auditor, unless in the case of gifts, the value is clearly insignificant and in the case of hospitality it is reasonable in terms of its frequency, nature and cost.

-The auditor should be required to rotate the lead audit partner after a maximum of 5 years and to rotate any other key audit partners after a maximum of 7 years, and otherwise in accordance with the APB Ethical Standards.
+The auditor should be required to rotate the lead audit partner after a maximum of five years and to rotate any other key audit partners after a maximum of seven years, and otherwise in accordance with the Ethical Standards.

 No partner, director, manager, staff, reviewing actuary or reviewing tax professional associated with the Company’s external auditor who works on any aspect of the annual audit of the Company’s consolidated financial statements shall be employed by the Company or any of its subsidiaries in a financial reporting oversight role for a period of two years following their association with the audit.
 A financial reporting oversight role is any position that has direct responsibility for overseeing those who prepare the Company’s financial statements.

 No former employee of the Company’s external auditor shall be appointed to a senior management or board position with the Company or any of its subsidiaries for two years after the termination of their employment with the Company’s external auditor without the prior consent of the Audit Committee.

 The external auditor shall not enter into an agreement to provide a partner or employee to work on a temporary basis for the Company or any affiliate of the Company without the prior consent of the Audit Committee.